zf-shao/MSTRec/README.md

 # Overview
 MSTRec is a Transformer architecture, wherein each block starts with a multi-scale attention encoder and ends with a feed-forward layer.
 The core module of our MSTRec is the multi-scale attention encoder, which enables the model to present multi-scale periodic patterns adaptively and capture multi-scale periodic patterns explicitly.
-Essentially, we enhance the original self-attention with multi-scale attention projection, thereby extending the Transformer's capability to capture key dynamics with different periodic patterns.
+Essentially, we enhance the original self attention with multi-scale attention projection, thereby extending the Transformer's capability to capture key dynamics with different periodic patterns.

 ![Framework](images/model.jpg)

+# Datasets
+We utilize four benchmark datasets to evaluate our MSTRec, all stored in the `data`  folder.